-I now love to cook and come up with new recipes, especially when I get to take photos of my work and share them with friends to inspire and excite them about eating healthy.
-I am thrilled to be a contributor to Oh Snap!
-Let’s Eat, as it allows me to share my love of food with the world.
-When I’m not in the kitchen I love reading, makeup artistry and spending time with my two rescue cats and my boyfriend.
+Now I love to cook and come up with new recipes, especially when I get to take photos of my work and share them with the world to inspire and educate.
+When I’m not in the kitchen I love reading, writing, makeup artistry and having new adventures with friends.

 Hello, my name is Jaclyn and I have more pictures of food on my phone than my dog or boyfriend.
 Is that bad?

 I am a foodie and have been since I was old enough to reach the kitchen counter, albeit while standing on a chair!
 I fell deeper in love with food when I spent a year and a half traveling in the Mediterranean, Caribbean and Central America.
 You’ll find I borrow many seasonings from my traveling experiences and create dishes that pack a lot of flavor.